tomlooman/tomlooman.github.io/_posts/2026-02-13-setup-unreal-engine-cpp-rider.md

 excerpt: "Installing and configuring JetBrains Rider for Unreal Engine C++ programming requires a very specific set of components.
 This guide will help you make this setup process go smoothly."
 ---

-In this article we will install **JetBrains Rider** for use with **Unreal Engine 5** to setup your **C++ development environment**.
+In this article we will install **JetBrains Rider** for use with **Unreal Engine 5** to set up your **C++ development environment**.
 These steps are for a fresh machine, with Unreal Engine 5.6 installed.
 It should work with older and newer versions too, at certain moments Epic will bump the required versions of dependencies that we install today.

 {: .notice--info }
 **Note:** The steps demonstrated are for Windows & JetBrains Rider. **Please read this article carefully** as each component requires specific versions depending on the Unreal Engine version you are using.
 Any wrong version or missing component and the code will fail to compile.